mogtofu33/gitlab-ci-drupal/README.md

 docker-compose up -d
 ```

+An helper bash script can help you run the tests using docker, this is a copy
+of the jobs from the [.gitlab-ci.yml](.gitlab-ci.yml) file.

-Run the tests (will copy config files from this folder and run in the container):
+The script will copy config files from this folder and ensure folders to run the
+tests properly.

 ```bash
 test/run-tests-ci-locally.sh all